ivogeorg/jitt/design-spike-3.md

       3. Collecting instructor feedback on each cluster.
       4. Assembling instructor feedback for for each student (for all answered question).
       5. Mailing feedgack to each student.
-10. During class meeting, I want to show some curated information from the warmups:  **This is Digest.
+10. ~During class meeting, I want to show some curated information from the warmups:  **This is Digest.
 Discussed earlier.
-Remove?**
+Remove?**~
     1. Question text and images.
 These suppot are points of engagement.
 For example:
        1. Remind students what the question was about.
        2. Show how many students didn't do it.
     2. Aggregate responses categorized by the instructor when reading a sample of student responses. (see slide examples above)
     3. Anonymous responses from some students, especially the "useful wrong answers".
-11. Ideally the student view of questions is LMS embeddable.
-If the system could connect to the LMS via an LTI so that there is no additional login required, that would be even better.
+11. Ideally the student view of questions is LMS embeddable (like Canvas rich-editor **Embed**).
+12. System connects to the LMS via an [LTI](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-External-Apps-LTI-Tools/ta-p/57#:~:text=LTI%20provides%20a%20framework%20through,authenticity%20of%20the%20data%20sent.) so that there is no additional login required, that would be even better.

 ### 1.1.
 Question banks